Glossary

 • Telescope focal length

-Distance from the main plane of a lense or mirror to the focal point (focus point).
+Distance from the main plane of a lens or mirror to the focal point (focus point).
 The larger the focal length, the greater the magnification of the object.

 • Telescope tube